areeba-810/Music-and-Video-Song-Website-PHP-MySQL/README.md

 # Music-and-Video-Song-Website-PHP-MySQL

-This is a music and video song website built with PHP and MySQL, featuring full functionalities.
-In the admin panel, admins can add, edit, and delete music and video songs, as well as manage song authors.
-The admin can also view all user data.
-On the user panel, users can listen to audio songs and watch video songs.
-After logging in, users can like, dislike, or comment on songs and videos.
-Without logging in, these actions are restricted.
-Users can also browse and listen to album songs by singer name and search for any song or video on the platform.
+Features:

+- **Admin Panel**:
+  - Add, edit, and delete music.
+  - Add, edit, and delete video songs.
+  - Manage song authors (add, edit, delete).
+  - View all user data.

+- **User Panel**:
+  - Listen to audio songs and watch video songs.
+  - Like, dislike, and comment on songs/videos after logging in.
+  - Restrictions: Users cannot like, dislike, or comment without logging in.
+  - Browse and listen to album songs by singer name.
+  - Search for any song or video.

+**Technology**:
+  - Built with PHP and MySQL.
+  - Fully functional with proper features.